pruthvi-innamuri/beatclassifier/README.md

 #### [My Spotify](https://open.spotify.com/artist/4gtbYuWL3jPmNndg8H6bsW?si=MaBUis3eQQSoi6s9KlQQew)

-### Premise

-A new wave in music that is shaping how artists search for instrumentals to use is "Type Beats".
-This is especially apparent in hip-hop.
-Searching for
-"__Insert your favorite artist__" type beat on Youtube or Spotify will yield dozens of results of instrumentals similar to the sound of your artist.
+## Background

+A new wave in music shaping how artists, especially hip-hop artists, search for instrumentals is "Type Beats".
+"Type Beats" refer to instrumentals that fit a specific well-known artist's sound.
+For example, a quick search on Youtube for "Drake Type Beat" will yield thousands of results of instrumentals similar to Drake's sound.
+This classification of beats into a specific artist(s) is particularly effective for producers to convey the musical character of their tracks'.
+I wanted to see if I could use machine learning to classify my beats for me!

 ### Purpose